A history of the trombone in timeline form. For sources see Trombone History Bibliography.

 1613—Siena, Italy: Alberto Gregori, whom Montebuoni Buondelmonti praises as “a most singular trombone player, perhaps the best in Italy,” is hired at the cathedral.
 He serves there until 1618, then again from 1627 to 1641.
 He is also employed at various times throughout his career at Siena’s Palazzo Pubblico and Santa Maria della Scala (Reardon, Insegniar 127).

 1613—Naples Italy: Pietro Cerone writes his Spanish-language treatise, Melopeo y Maestro.
 He classifies trombones [sacabuches] among instruments de viento, also noting that ensembles [conciertos] are found comprised of trombones, curtals, Doppioni, recorders, dolzaine, cornetts, Cornamusas, and crumhorns (Cerone 1038).

-1613—Mantua, Italy: Amante Franzoni includes “Concerto a cinque” for 4 trombones and tenor voice, as well as Sancta Maria ora pro nobis for 4 trombones and soprano voice, in the collection Appartato Musicale di Messa (Kurtzman, Monteverdi Vespers 32).
+1613—Mantua, Italy: Amante Franzoni, maestro at Santa Barbara, includes “Concerto a cinque” for 4 trombones and tenor voice, as well as Sancta Maria ora pro nobis for 4 trombones and soprano voice, in Apparato Musicale di Messa, his collection of liturgical music (Kurtzman, Monteverdi Vespers 32; Sanders, Gonzaga 154).

 1613—London, England: A performance of Shakespeare’s Silenus features a loud, broken consort that includes 2 sackbuts.